City of Semmes Parks

 The Honor Park is located south of Moffett Road at 4100 Wulff Road East.
 The Honor Park is intended to honor all veterans and provide a gathering place for many community events.

 The Semmes Municipal Park is located at 8165 Morris Hill Road.
 The Park opened on June 29, 2016, with over 700 children visiting the Splash Pad and the two 25′ x 25′ pavilions.
-One of the pavilions is available for rental for birthday parties.
-Rentals start at $25 per hour with a 2 hour minimum rental.
-All rentals require a permit and application so pavilions are not overbooked.
+The pavilions are first come, first served.

 The Camellia Park is located at 3950 Illinois Street next to the City’s Public Works Facility.
 This is a 1+ acre pocket park that was constructed in 2015 and honors the “Camellia” plant, the first flower of Semmes.
 This park has four covered pavilions with individual barbeque grills, electricity, and water available.
 The pavilions can be used by citizens for birthday parties, reunions, and other family events.
-The pavilions are first come, first served and are available for rental.
+The pavilions are first come, first served.

 Public Park (Privately Sponsored-Alumni and Friends of Semmes School):